 What a Crash Victim Should Do Next

-A practical Colorado workflow for crash victims: how to protect life, preserve evidence, identify all coverage, build the file, request records, seek restitution, and keep the claim from being shaped by confusion or delay.
+A practical Colorado workflow for crash victims and families: protect life, preserve evidence, identify all coverage, build the medical and billing file, request records, protect restitution rights, and avoid letting confusion or delay shape the claim.

 Start with the big idea

-A serious crash triggers many systems at once: emergency response, police reporting, medical treatment, billing, insurance, criminal process, restitution, and evidence preservation.
-The safest approach is not to react to each one separately.
-It is to use one disciplined workflow and one master file. fileciteturn58file0
+A serious crash triggers many systems at once: emergency response, police reporting, medical treatment, billing, insurance, criminal or traffic proceedings, restitution, vehicle damage, towing, storage, and evidence preservation.
+The safest approach is not to react to each system separately.
+It is to use one disciplined workflow and one master file.

 Protect others

-Secure children, older adults, disabled passengers, and anyone exposed to traffic, fire, leaking fuel, or roadside danger. fileciteturn58file0
+Secure children, older adults, disabled passengers, pedestrians, cyclists, and anyone exposed to traffic, fire, leaking fuel, broken glass, or roadside danger.

 Protect yourself